Overview

 - the user authenticates through a redirect.

-Both flows trigger an authentication event on success.
-They return a credential (UserCredential), that embeds the user object:
+On success, a flow triggers an authentication event.
+The flow functions return a credential object (UserCredential), that exposes the user object:

 const credential = await signInWithPopup(auth, gProvider)